Landscape Oil Paintings:

 David Patch

 From a very early age my father encouraged me to draw a variety of subjects at home.
-Some of the tutors and friends at school said I was gifted.
-By the age of eleven, I had a keen interest in photography and I was fascinated by the heavy engineering in British railway locomotives.
-Following on from my school years were I gained O Levels in Art and Technical Drawing, I spent the latter half of 1987 at art college studying technical illustration where I gained a sound understanding of perspective, ellipses and foreshortening, plus good quality drawing instruments and an airbrush.
+By the age of eleven, I had a keen interest in photography and a fascination with heavy engineering and British railway locomotives.
+Following my school years where I gained O Levels in Art and Technical Drawing, I spent some time at Bournemouth & Poole College of Art and Design studying technical illustration where I gained a sound understanding of perspective, ellipses and foreshortening, plus good quality drawing instruments and an airbrush.
 I was told that my rendering could not be bettered by any professional.

 David Patch